5 Tips for Getting Accurate Podcast Transcriptions

 3. Use the Right Source Language Setting

-Most AI transcription tools let you specify the source language.
-Always set this correctly rather than relying on auto-detection, especially for:
+Always specify the source language rather than relying on auto-detect, especially for:

-- Minority languages — Auto-detection may default to a more common language
+- Minority languages — Auto-detection defaults to a more common language

-- Regional dialects — Some tools have specific dialect options (e.g., "Portuguese - Brazil" vs "Portuguese - Portugal")
+- Regional dialects — Some tools have specific dialect options ("Portuguese - Brazil" vs "Portuguese - Portugal")

 4. Post-Edit Strategically

-Even with excellent audio, AI transcription isn't perfect.
-Focus your editing time on:
+Even with excellent audio, AI isn't perfect.
+Focus editing time on:

-- Proper nouns — Names of people, companies, and products are the most common errors
+- Proper nouns — Names of people, companies, products are the most common errors

-- Technical jargon — Domain-specific terms may be transcribed phonetically
+- Technical jargon — Domain terms may be transcribed phonetically

-- Homophones — Words that sound alike but have different meanings ("their/there/they're")
+- Homophones — Words that sound alike with different meanings ("their/there/they're")

 Don't waste time fixing filler words ("um", "uh") unless you need a polished transcript for publication.